MarshaGomez/Optimization-Methods-Matlab/Practice/Chapter 4/README.md

 <img src="https://github.com/MarshaGomez/Optimization-Matlab-Exams/blob/master/Practice/img/Chapter_4_2_2.png" width="300" height="300" />

-[Exercise 4.4](https://github.com/MarshaGomez/Optimization-Matlab-Exams/blob/master/Practice/Chapter%204/Exercise_4_4.mlx) **Linear SVM.
+## 4.4 Linear SVM.
 Dual Model.
+Soft Margins
-Soft Margins** Find the separating hyperplane for the data set given by solving the dual problem (5) with C = 10.
+[Exercise 4.4](https://github.com/MarshaGomez/Optimization-Matlab-Exams/blob/master/Practice/Chapter%204/Exercise_4_4.mlx) Find the separating hyperplane for the data set given by solving the dual problem (5) with C = 10.
 What is the value of λi corresponding to the misclassified points?

 ````matlab
 close all;